jedisct1/rust-coarsetime/README.md

 [![Windows build status](https://ci.appveyor.com/api/projects/status/xlbhk9850dvl5ylh?svg=true)](https://ci.appveyor.com/project/jedisct1/rust-coarsetime)
 # coarsetime

-A Rust crate to make time measurements, that focuses on speed.
+A Rust crate to make time measurements, that focuses on speed, API stability and portability.

 This crate is a partial replacement for the `Time` and `Duration` structures from the standard library, with the following differences: